alexeysp11/delivery-service-csharp/docs/processes/warehouse/notifyproductqtychanges.md

 ### Step-by-step execution

 - Set up notification preferences, such as choosing which products to receive alerts for and how often to receive them
+- The system monitors the inventory database for any changes in product quantity.
+- If a change is detected, the system sends a notification to the warehouse employee responsible for that product.
+- The warehouse employee receives the notification and updates the inventory database accordingly.
     - Receive alerts when inventory levels reach a certain threshold or when products are running low
     - Update inventory records as needed, such as ordering more products or adjusting storage locations